MicrosoftDocs/memdocs/memdocs/intune/configuration/shared-user-device-settings-windows.md

 - M365-identity-device-management
 ---

-# Windows 10/11 and newer settings to manage shared devices using Intune
+# Windows 10/11 settings to manage shared devices using Intune

 > [!NOTE]
 > [!INCLUDE [not-all-settings-are-documented](../includes/not-all-settings-are-documented.md)]

-Windows 10/11 client devices, like the Microsoft Surface, can be used by many users.
+Windows client devices, like the Microsoft Surface, can be used by many users.
 Devices that have multiple users are called shared devices, and are a part of mobile device management (MDM) solutions.

 End users can sign in to these shared devices with a guest account.
 As they use the device, they only get access to features you allow.
 As the Intune administrator, you configure access, choose when accounts are deleted, control power management settings, and more for your shared Windows client devices.